FAQ

 Some of the maps aren't working

-It could be that my monthly free map limit has been exceeded.
-The map suppliers limit how many free maps tiles can be used.
-The free allowance is renewed each month.
-Also, the map providers require recent web browsers in order to work.
-So if you have an old computer or phone then they may not work here.
+The map providers require recent web browsers in order to work.
+So if you have an old computer or phone then they may not work here, sorry!
+Also, my monthly free map limit may have been exceeded as described above.

 Many of the old maps simply never covered some areas.
 Also, the original paper maps might not have been been scanned in by the NLS.